2010USFJava/NagmaAndSandra_P1/README.md

 - Set up a connection in DBeaver using the url to establish a connection.
 - Make sure you have Apache Tomcat version 9.0 installed.
 - Run the trms.sql file to create a new schema and create new tables.
 - Run the TRMS_EmployeeMoon project in Spring Tool Suite and the console application is ready for you to use.
 Make sure to add the project to the server.
 - Start the server.
 - Go to http://localhost:8080/TRMS_EmployeeMoon/home
+- Login with the credentials below or create your own employee credentials in the database.

 ### Login